Iran sees nuclear deal implementation starting by early January

 No new sanctions on Iran would be introduced while the details of the implementation were being worked out, they said.

-"To the best of our understanding, the senior officials who worked in the Iranian defence ministry in the weapons programme until 2003 continue to operate in the defence ministry in an organization called today the Organization of Defensive Innovation and Research, or SPND," she said.
+"To the best of our understanding, the senior officials who worked in the Iranian defense ministry in the weapons program until 2003 continue to operate in the defense ministry in an organization called today the Organization of Defensive Innovation and Research, or SPND," she said.

 Iran has repeatedly rejected such accusations, saying it is Israel's assumed atomic arsenal that threatens regional peace.